sashakaplan1/sashaGIS/README.md

   <img src="https://user-images.githubusercontent.com/96799772/147786325-8d1d9dee-20b4-426e-9cfd-5788475ea524.png"/>
 </p>

-* Background:  To investigate the relationship between percetage of people in poverty vs percentage of agricultutral households in Sri Lanka by district
+* Background:  To investigate the relationship between percetage of people in poverty vs percentage of agricultutral households in Sri Lanka by district.
 * Data: Sri Lanka districts / demographic information
 * Results: Red areas have a higher percentage of households in poverty when percentage of agricultural households is high.
 Blue areas have lower poverty when percentage of agricultural households is low.